ingeniumnatura/ingeniumnatura/README.md

 # Hello World!
 I'm Joseph Shaw 📈🚀
 ### I help organizations achieve sustainable growth through design excellence, quality management, & intelligent software development.

 ---

 #### ✅ Design & Engineering Excellence ⚙️
-Intelligent software development meets state-of-the-art mechanical electical design and engineering with strategic sustainability initiatives that make a real difference.
+Intelligent software development meets state-of-the-art mechanical electical design and engineering.
 I'm all about keeping the 'big picture' in mind and ensuring that every project I undertake is an investment in your organization's future that will pay dividends for years to come.

 #### ✅ Pro Project Management 📋
 With a track record of delivering successful projects that drive significant impact on organizations' balance sheets.
 Whether you're looking to reduce costs, increase revenue, or both, I've got you covered.

+#### ✅ Strategic Sustainabilty 🌎
+Intelligent & sustainable design makes a real difference where it is needed most and is an investment in your future.

 #### ✅ $100K+ value added to balance sheet (annually) 📈🚀
 Consistently delivering measurable and tangible value to my clients sets me apart.
 If you're a looking to achieve sustainable success across product design, operations, finance, and quality assurance, I'm your guy.
 Let's work together to drive your organization's growth & make a positive impact on the world.